 “She heard her steps grow daintier as she rushed off across the playground, and a moment later the sound was barely audible.
 The voices of the other girls playing still echoed off in the distance, but their song was no longer the one that sang to the rhythm of the jump rope, it accelerated like a crazy dance, their voices shriller, more piercing, almost inhuman.”

 The strange and strained relationship between Miranda and the girls at the orphanage compels with its cruelty – the ways in which the girls punch and pull her hair during the day, the way in which she orders them about in the darkness of night, playing a game in which she transforms first one girl, and then another, into the doll she once kept so close to her person.
 It is the game, in the end, that is the culmination of all of the hints and glimpses of malevolence offered up and we watch as Marina participates, asking questions, voicing reluctance, even as step by step by step we are made to accompany a character to her doom.

 A short afterword from Edmund White makes the piece darker still, the girls in the original story (the allegedly true story) behaving like Dennis Nilsen.
 All told, it’s a slight but dark and affecting book, a story that conjures Jeffrey Eugenides’ Virgin Suicides, if the girls in Eugenides’ book had tried their hands at murdering others rather than themselves.

-Any Cop?: Whilst we don’t quite agree with Edmund White (he makes a claim for Barba as a new Kafka), Such Small Hands is definitely worth a read.
+Any Cop?: Whilst we don’t quite agree with Edmund White (he makes a claim for Barba as a new Kafka), Such Small Hands is promising and definitely worth a read.